Together We Can Make a Difference

 Matthew Downes-Ward - PFA (Preparing for Adulthood) Navigator

 Matt has been a longstanding member of PODS for many years, he is also trained as a Befriender and has volunteered over the last few years.
 In 2022 he took on the exciting new role of PFA Navigator, his previous experience is in Law and Education, teaching from entry level qualifications to GCSE for Post-16’s.
-He is currently a Governor at a specialist secondary school and has children with additional needs that are within the age range that his role focuses on.
+He is currently a school Governor and has children with additional needs that are within the age range that his role focuses on.

 He is a father of five children, two of which have additional needs including: Emotional Difficulties, High Functioning Autism, and Asperger’s Syndrome.
 As a result, he can appreciate some of the difficulties and barriers our young people face, as well as the parents/carers.